- Download our Moving to Amsterdam Guide (PDF)

 "I think it's more expensive in relation to what you get.
 But I must say you are paying for quality not quantity.
 I think housing is expensive and things like phone, internet and cable are very cheap."

-Learn more about the living expenses in Amsterdam in our interview with American expat Monique.
+Learn more about the living expenses in our expat interview about living in Amsterdam with American expat Monique.

 Further reading